tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.2_sample_actor/README.md

 We first created a DeleteTask txn, then use `send_custom_txn` utility to send it to the state machine.

 When using the send_customer_txn you'll need to specify yourself (the from_actor), txn name.
-The req.uuid is used for the client to *query* *t-rust/docs/_gitbook-dev-docs/z_glossary/txn* execution result at a later time.
+The req.uuid is used for the client to [query](../z_glossary/queries.md) the [txn](../z_glossary/txn.md) execution result at a later time.
 The TARGET_ACTOR is the name of the receiving A actor, it's "someone.sample_txn_executor".
 If you're wondering where this name comes from, you can find it from the mainifest.yaml in sample-txn-executor/impl/manifest.yaml.
-This is how the TEA Project locates and identifies every actor.
+This is how the TEA Project locates and identifies every [actor](../z_glossary/actor.md).

 ## check_auth